quicwg/base-drafts/draft-ietf-quic-transport.md

 type CONNECTION_ID_LIMIT_ERROR.

-Endpoints SHOULD NOT issue updates of the Retire Prior To field before receiving RETIRE_CONNECTION_ID frames for the previous update of Retire Prior To.
+Endpoints SHOULD NOT issue updates of the Retire Prior To field before receiving RETIRE_CONNECTION_ID frames that retire all connection IDs indicated by the previous Retire Prior To value.

 ## Matching Packets to Connections {#packet-handling}